nywooz/weather-app/README.md

 This project was bootstrapped with [Create React App], which is a weather forecast app.
+I have added bootstrap to add responsible layout based on screen resolution.

+This project focus on using ES6 Fetch API and using Async/Await and hence does not have additional browser support.
+Works flawless on Chrome.

+Location is based on a user IP address API, Geolocation API and Weather is using `https://darksky.net/dev`.
+Since it is a free version API, repetitive browser refresh might cause to app to stop working due to the requested limit(currently set at max.
+53).

+There is currently a API bug with `https://darksky.net/dev` that the temperature and city are returning wrong objects.
+Note that this app has been built following the API documentation .

 ## DEMO
 published at https://nywooz.github.io/weather-app/